sunithasagarm/toyrobot/ReadMe.md

 Build Application and run the tests
 1. Download or clone the git repository locally
 2. Change to toyrobot directory
-3. Compile :At the command prompt mvn clean mvn install mvn package
+3. Compile At the command prompt mvn clean mvn install mvn package